Starting Your Career in Industrial Automation

 Do you want to acquire valuable skill sets that ensure a lifetime of financial stability?

-The global industrial automation market is growing at 9% annually and expected to be worth 412 billion by 20301
+The global industrial automation market is growing at 9% annually and is expected to be worth 412 billion by 20301

 In this article, we will explore the key pathways to starting a career as an automation engineer, whether you are a fresh graduate or an experienced professional.